marcintreder/relevel-landing-page/src/pages/index.md

   title: Created by Professionals
   description: Emilia Wysocka-Treder, founder and CEO at Relevel, is a certified Pilates instructor with nearly a decade of experience.
 She works as a personal trainer with executives from the most successful companies in the world.
   image: /img/professional-emilia.png
+newLifeGrid:
+  title: Your New Life Starts Now.
+  description: Relevel is the fitness app on the mission to eliminate pain caused by the sedentary lifestyle.
+Professional training plans, easy daily routines and fun exercises, will take the away the aches caused by sitting in front of the computer too much.
+  list:
+    - item:
+        title: Lower Back Pain
+        description: Relevel is the fitness app on the mission to eliminate pain caused by the sedentary lifestyle.
+Professional training plans, easy daily routines and fun exercises, will take the away the aches caused by sitting in front of the computer too much.
+        image: /img/lower-back-pain.png
+    - item:
+        title: Shoulder Pain
+        description: Relevel is the fitness app on the mission to eliminate pain caused by the sedentary lifestyle.
+Professional training plans, easy daily routines and fun exercises, will take the away the aches caused by sitting in front of the computer too much.
+        image: /img/shoulder-pain.png
+    - item:
+        title: Carpal Tunnel
+        description: Relevel is the fitness app on the mission to eliminate pain caused by the sedentary lifestyle.
+Professional training plans, easy daily routines and fun exercises, will take the away the aches caused by sitting in front of the computer too much.
+        image: /img/carpal-tunnel.png
+    - item:
+        title: Neck Pain
+        description: Relevel is the fitness app on the mission to eliminate pain caused by the sedentary lifestyle.
+Professional training plans, easy daily routines and fun exercises, will take the away the aches caused by sitting in front of the computer too much.
+        image: /img/neck-pain.png
+    - item:
+        title: Sciatica
+        description: Relevel is the fitness app on the mission to eliminate pain caused by the sedentary lifestyle.
+Professional training plans, easy daily routines and fun exercises, will take the away the aches caused by sitting in front of the computer too much.
+        image: /img/sciatica.png
 mainpitch:
   title: Why Kaldi
   description: >